 Grants are made each year for two Travelling Scholarships by means of an invitation and interview process conducted by the Education and Pupillage Committee, following an initiative by Past Master Professor John Uff CBE QC.

-We provided a prize for the Librarian of the Year and a grant for the ‘Reading and Literacy Project in London Schools’ sponsored by the Past Mistress Arbitrator whereby Authors Aloud provide visits by authors to selected schools.
+We provided a prize for the Pupil Library Assistant of the Year and a grant for the ‘Reading and Literacy Project in London Schools’ sponsored by the Past Mistress Arbitrator whereby Authors Aloud provide visits by authors to selected schools.
 We have also supported or are about to support: Team Up’s provision of tutoring in the London Boroughs of Newham and Hackney, the Food Cycle Hub in Islington; computers for the Caritas Anchor House ‘new Homeless Unit’; Spitalfields’ Crypt Trust assistance for the Homeless, the Personal Support Unit at the Royal Courts of Justice, The Blind Armed forces Veterans, the Stepney City Farm, and ‘Mudchute’, a Childrens’ Charity which has a park and farm in East London.
 There are further initiatives under consideration and about to come to fruition, including a prize-giving initiative for 622 Squadron of the RAF.

 The Charity is currently committed to spend £28,000.00 on the foregoing.